© image by metamorworks - Getty / iStock

 See Also

-EU policies and initiatives are maximising the potential of mobility data to drive the digital and green transformation of the sector.
+A combination of EU policies and initiatives is key to unlocking the potential of mobility data, which is essential for the sector's digital and green transformation.